 Showing an impressive understanding of the underlying problems - if sadly a realization that has come too late - the mayor said past pension fund members guaranteed themselves 8-to-10% returns in their retirement fund, called Drop.
 Some left with millions in their accounts.
 On top of that, "there were bad investments" he said quoted by ABC.

-It left behind a huge mess that threatens to bankrupt the fund and cost Dallas tax payers billions.
+It left behind a huge mess that threatens to bankrupt the fund and cost Dallas tax payers billions."The City of Dallas tax payer is the punching bag in this issue," Rawlings said.

 Fear not, Mike, you are just the canary in the coalmine as soon most other pension funds stuck in a time of near zero interest rates will soon find out.
 They will also realize that having kicked the can far too long, the only way to "remedy" the problems at this late stage may ultimately led to local rioting.

-According to ABC, the pension board wants the city to contribute $1.1. billion in 2018, but to do thatthey would have to increase the property tax rate by 130%.
+According to ABC, the pension board wants the city to contribute $1.1. billion in 2018, but to do that, they would have to increase the property tax rate by 130%.

 For obvious reasons, the major - realizing he would immediately lose his job (or worse) if property taxes were doubled - was unimpressed, and said the city has already paid its share, and to do more could be illegal.